zelon88/HRCloud2/README.md

 -Keeps excellent logs of everything it does.

--Stream & Playlist features.
+-Stream media & create playlists.

--Users can view and launch Apps from their AppLauncher.
+-Launch Apps from the AppLauncher.

 -Share files with other users or the public.